 Resident and nonresident children under the age of 16 may fish without a

-Resident and nonresident children under the age of 12 are not required to purchase
+Resident and nonresident hunters under the age of 12 are not required to purchase

-hunting license or permits, except the elk lottery application, elk quota hunt permit,
+hunting license or permits, except for the elk lottery application, elk quota hunt permit,

 out-of-zone elk permit and bear permit.